noahmcallister04/UxMidtermProject/README.md

 Noah McAllister

 ## The Problem
-For this Midterm Project I identified three problems with the "Manage Classes" section in Myzou.
+For this Midterm Project I identified two problems with the "Manage Classes" section in Myzou.

 1. The first problem I had was this extremely large drop down menu that goes over every individual subject offered at Mizzou.